Medically reviewed by Drugs.com. Last updated on Jun 29, 2020.

 0 to 6 months: 5 mcg daily (~0.7 mcg/kg)

 7 to 12 months: 6 mcg daily (~0.7 mcg/kg)

 9 to 13 years: 20 mcg daily

 Lactation: 35 mcg daily

-Biotin can significantly interfere with certain lab tests and cause incorrect test results that may go undetected, possibly leading to inappropriate patient management or misdiagnosis (FDA Medwatch Alert 2017).
+Biotin can significantly interfere with certain lab tests and cause incorrect test results, including false negative results (eg, falsely low troponin) or false positive results (eg, thyroid function tests appearing as Graves disease), possibly leading to inappropriate patient management or misdiagnosis (Bowen 2019; FDA Safety Communication 2019; Kummer 2016).